Modern slavery act transparency statement

 To identify and mitigate the risks of modern slavery and human trafficking in our own business and our supply chain we:

-• Undertake appropriate pre‐employment checks on directly employed staff and agencies on approved frameworks which are audited to provide assurance that pre‐employment clearance has been obtained for agency staff
+• Undertake appropriate pre‐employment checks on directly employed staff and agencies on approved frameworks.
+Agency compliance is audited to provide assurance that pre‐employment clearance has been obtained for agency staff;

 • Implement a range of controls to protect staff from poor treatment and/or exploitation, which comply with all respective laws and regulations.
-These include provision of fair pay rates, fair Terms of Conditions of employment and access to training and development opportunities
+These include provision of fair pay rates, fair Terms and Conditions of employment and equitable access to training and development opportunities.
+We are working towards embedding an overarching just and restorative learning culture throughout the organisation which will underpin our ongoing provision of fair employment terms and conditions;

-• With effect from January 2017, require all suppliers to comply with the provisions of the UK Modern Slavery Act (2015), through our purchase orders and tender specifications, all of which set out our commitment to ensuring no modern slavery or human trafficking related to our business
+• Our purchase orders and tender specifications comply with the NHS Standard Terms and Conditions, thereby complying with the UK Modern Slavery Act (2015), all of which set out our commitment to ensuring no modern slavery or human trafficking related to our business;

-• Uphold professional codes of conduct and practice relating to procurement and supply, including through our Procurement Team’s membership of the Chartered Institute of Procurement and Supply and/or other appropriate professional bodies
+• Uphold professional codes of conduct and practice relating to procurement and supply, including through adherence to Sustainable and Ethical Values as advocated through the Chartered Institute of Procurement and Supply and/or other appropriate professional bodies; and

 Advice and training about modern slavery and human trafficking is available to staff through our Safeguarding Children and Adults training, our Safeguarding policies and procedures and our Safeguarding leads.

-This statement has been approved by the Board of Directors of OHFT, who will review and update it on an annual basis.
+This statement has been approved by the Trust’s Board of Directors on 24 July 2024 who will continue to support the requirements of this legislation.
+The Board will aim to review and update it on an annual basis.

 How do you rate this page?